Run a Free St. Louis Public Records Search on Anybody

 The Missouri Department of Health & Senior Services (MDHSS) also allows citizens to acquire Fetal Death/Certificate of Birth Resulting in Stillbirth and Delayed Birth Certificates.

-Obtain St. Louis County Divorce & Marriage Records Through the Recorder of Deeds or the Circuit Court Clerk
+Acquire St. Louis County Divorce & Marriage Records via the Recorder of Deeds or the Circuit Court Clerk

 Copies of certified marriage and divorce certificates may be acquired from the St. Louis Recorder of Deeds and the County Circuit Clerk.
 Marriage statements and not certificates may be obtained from state agencies, particularly the Missouri Department of Health & Senior Services (MDHSS).